mirroring using gitolite

 This is in two parts: the initial setup and the rc file, followed by the conf file settings and syntax.

-On each server:
+For each server:

 Install gitolite normally.
 Make clones of the server's 'gitolite-admin' repo on your workstation so you can admin them all from one place.